Ford Discontinues the F-150 Lightning, 700-Mile EREV Replacement Coming

 January 2019: Ford announces plans to produce a fully electric light pickup at the Detroit Auto Show.

-July 2019: Ford demonstrates prototype capabilities by towing 1.25 million pounds on rails, generating significant media coverage.
+July 2019: Ford demonstrates prototype capabilities by towing 1.25 million pounds on rails, generating significant media coverage and establishing the Lightning as a serious engineering effort.

-September 2020: Ford announces construction of the Rouge Electric Vehicle Center at its historic Rouge complex in Dearborn.
+September 2020: Ford announces construction of the Rouge Electric Vehicle Center at its historic Rouge complex in Dearborn, committing billions to electric truck production.

 2023: F-150 Lightning wins Motor Trend Truck of the Year.
 Kelley Blue Book names it top electric truck.
-Production capacity increases target 150,000 annual units.
-Sales total 24,165 units, well below capacity.
+Awards accumulate while sales total 24,165 units, well below the 150,000 annual capacity target.

 January 2024: Ford announces production cuts, halving weekly output due to lower demand.
-Base price increased to approximately $55,000.
+The gap between capacity and sales becomes undeniable.

-October 2025: Reports surface that Ford will pause Lightning production for extended period.
+October 2025: Reports surface indicating Ford will pause Lightning production for an extended period, signaling the program’s imminent conclusion.

 December 2025: Ford officially ends F-150 Lightning production.
 Company announces next-generation EREV replacement with 700+ mile range.
 Ford takes $19.5 billion charge on EV assets.